dwolfson7789/wdi-al-khwarizmi-2/W01/D02/Assignments/Homework/W01D02_homework.md

       1. How complete you feel your HW submission is
       1. How comfortable you felt with the HW
    * Also include:
-      1. Wins: What are you feeling good about in the topics covered in the HW
+      1. Wins: What are you feeling good about in the topics covered in the HW?
       1. Struggles: What are you struggling with?
-      1. Comments: Anything else you'd like to add When you're done, submit the issue.
+      1. Comments: Anything else you'd like to add?
+When you're done, submit the issue.
 Your homework is in!

 =================